grantcolley/blazor-notes/README.md

 > [!TIP]
 > Components using the Auto render mode must be built from a separate client project that sets up the Blazor WebAssembly host.

+##### Client-side Services fail to Resolve during Prerendering
+Assuming that prerendering isn't disabled for a component or for the app, a component in the .Client project is prerendered on the server.
+Because the server doesn't have access to registered client-side Blazor services, it isn't possible to inject these services into a component without receiving an error that the service can't be found during prerendering.

+The recomended approach is to register the services in the main project, which makes them available during prerendering.

+##### Render Mode Propagation

 [*Reference - Microsoft ASP.NET Core Blazor : Render Modes*](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes)